Psychtoolbox-3/psychtoolbox-3.github.com/forum.markdown

 > lots of good tips on how to behave on community-run support channels.
 >
 > **If you notice a particularly helpful answer on the forum**, we will all be
-> grateful if you would copy it to the [FAQ section](faq) on our Wiki to preserve it for posterity.
+> grateful if you would copy it to the [FAQ section][faq] on our Wiki to preserve it for posterity.
 You may want to
 > edit it down to the relevant bits.
 With time we will incorporate and cross-reference these texts elsewhere in the
 > project.